 Effective date of ASC 842 for public companies

 Public and private companies have different effective dates for the new lease accounting standard.
 For public companies, the FASB standard was effective for reporting periods that began subsequent to December 15, 2018.
 For calendar year-end companies, this means the standard was adopted on January 1, 2019.

-Effective date of ASC 842 delayed for private companies in 2019 and again in 2020
+Effective date of ASC 842 for private companies

 ASC 842 applies to most leases and subleases, but exceptions do exist.
 There are some cases in which a contract contains a lease, but it’s out of the scope of Topic 842 and the guidance should not be applied to the transaction.
 Here are the out of scope lease types, as detailed in Subtopic 842-10-15-1:

 - Leases of intangible assets, such as cloud computing arrangements.
 The guidance for these agreements can be found in ASC 350, Intangibles – Goodwill and Other.